These easy vegan apple turnovers will make you feel like a pro pastry chef with very little effort required. Win/win!

 The Two Main Components of Apple Turnovers

-- Pastry: In this instance, I used a store-bought puff pastry to make the job a lot easier.
-I used Pampas puff pastry sheets, which just so happen to be accidentally vegan!
-(If you are vegan, just make sure not to get the classic version, not butter flavour.
-They aren't vegan-friendly.)
-All you need to do is let them thaw a bit and you're good.
+- Pastry: This easy recipe uses frozen puff pastry to eliminate the bulk of the effort required for turnovers.
+We used Pampas puff pastry sheets, which just so happen to be accidentally vegan!
+If you are strictly plant-based, be careful to check that you're purchasing the classic version, as the butter flavour isn't vegan-friendly.
+All you need to do is let each puff pastry sheet thaw a bit before assembling the turnovers, and you're good to go.

-- Filling: This easy filling comes together in one pan, with only a few ingredients.
-Vegan butter and brown sugar make for a classic home-baked taste, while arrowroot starch thickens it up.
-Nobody wants soupy pastries!
+- Filling: This sweet apple cinnamon filling comes together in one pan.
+Granny Smith apples, vegan butter and brown sugar combine to create that nostalgic home-baked taste, while an arrowroot starch or cornstarch thickens it up.

-This recipe only requires 7 ingredients (8 if you include ice cream), which is a bonus in my book.
-Vegan apple turnovers may sound elaborate, but they're quite simple when you use pre-made pastry.
+This recipe only requires seven ingredients (eight if you include ice cream), which is a bonus in our books.

-- Puff Pastry: Frozen puff pastry is an easy shortcut that yields great results with little effort.
-I used Pampas puff pastry, as it's vegan.
+- Puff Pastry: Ready-made puff pastry is an easy shortcut that yields great results with little effort.
+We recommend Pampas Puff Pastry, as it's vegan.
+If you're not vegan, you can use any frozen puff pastry, including Pamas Butter Puff Pastry for a richer flavour.

-- Brown sugar: Brown sugar is a must here.
-Melted with butter, it makes a nice caramel taste to accompany the sour apples.
+- Brown sugar: Brown sugar is a must.
+Melted with butter, it creates a delicious caramel to accompany the sour apples.

 - Salt: A pinch of salt goes a long way in baking.
 You don't taste it, but it helps the other flavours sing.